We believe ALL students can grow and thrive in healthy school communities —

 - Proactively connecting students with school and community supports and enrichments

 Technology on its own doesn’t lead to the growth of student outcomes.
 Schools and community organizations co-design and effectively carry out strong practices through building healthy partnerships.
-The Early Warning Response System (EWRS) workgroup is a team of school staff, community partners, and volunteers who meet monthly to improve collaborative practices for student support.
+Student Success Planning Lunch and Learns provides opportunities for a team of school staff, community partners, and volunteers to meet quarterly to improve collaborative practices for student support.
 There are regular opportunities for training and coaching, as well.
 To join this working group contact Victoria Roberts.

 Access to student-level data is grounded in the federal Family Educational Rights and Privacy Act (FERPA).
 All school and community partners receive training in mandated practices to protect student confidentiality.
 Community partners secure parental permission to access students' data and sign-on (organizationally and individually) to uphold these privacy policies and practices.

-30+ local schools and 10+ community partner organizations are in the process of learning and using this system of support.
-This means over 18,000 local school students can be supported by EWRS.
+All ACS and BCS schools (54 schools) and 10+ community partner organizations are in the process of learning and using this system of support.
+This means over 25,000 local school students can be supported by Student Success Planning.